kimiaHonari/Scalable-Blockchain-DVS/README.md

 # Scalable-Blockchain-DVS
-A Scalable Blockchain-based Smart Contract model for Decentralized Voltage Stability Using Sharding Technique This study implementing a [decentralized voltage stability algorithm](https://ieeexplore.ieee.org/abstract/document/9366788) using blockchain-based smart contracts for evaluating the performance of blockchains in real-time control.This project also investigate sharding mechanisms as a means of improving the system’s scalability.
+A Scalable Blockchain-based Smart Contract model for Decentralized Voltage Stability Using Sharding Technique.
+This study implementing a [decentralized voltage stability algorithm](https://ieeexplore.ieee.org/abstract/document/9366788) using blockchain-based smart contracts for evaluating the performance of blockchains in real-time control.This project also investigate sharding mechanisms as a means of improving the system’s scalability.